Gică Petrescu

-On 5 May 2003, then-President of Romania Ion Iliescu appointed Gică Petrescu as a Knight of the Order of the Star of Romania as he celebrated his 88th birthday.
-On 18 June 2006, he was due to receive the national award "Premiile muzicale Radio România Actualități" (Radio Romania News - Musical Awards).
+In 1968, he was awarded the Order of Cultural Merit, second class.
+On 5 May 2003, then-President Ion Iliescu appointed Gică Petrescu as a Knight of the Order of the Star of Romania, as he celebrated his 88th birthday.
+On 18 June 2006, he was due to receive the national award "Premiile muzicale Radio România Actualități" (Musical Awards of Radio Romania News).
 The award was canceled, as he had died that very morning.
 He was 91 years old.
+He was buried in Bucharest's Bellu Cemetery.